 Please think of others while you are staying at home.
 While everyone is confined, we would advise against all bonfires - the smoke building up in people's living rooms is likely to be detrimental to health.
 Read this page for alternative ideas and to find out how to report a bonfire.

 Bonfires and smoke

-A bonfire can be a convenient way to dispose of excess garden waste but it is important to be aware of the impact on your neighbours and the environment.
+A bonfire can be a handy way to dispose of garden waste but it is important to be aware of the impact on your neighbours and the environment.

 There is no law against having a bonfire, though it is an offence for the smoke, smell and ash to cause a nuisance.

 If you must have a bonfire, we recommend you take into account the following:

 Consider other ways of getting rid of it, such as composting the garden waste.

 Position your bonfire as far away from buildings as possible.